bleroy/3d-junkyard/Atari130MX/readme.md

 I'd stay away from online printing services, they are very expensive and are not used to that kind of batch of small parts.

 The choice of resin is very important, as the same design on the same printer can give wildly varying qualities of print.
 For instance, I stay away from all grey Elegoo resins, as I found them to blur the design and be very unreliable.
-The resins I've had the best results with are Elegoo's [clear red](https://www.elegoo.com/collections/resin/products/elegoo-standard-resin?variant=32365787807792) and [black](https://www.elegoo.com/collections/resin/products/elegoo-standard-resin?variant=32365787938864).
+The resin I've had the best results with is Elegoo's [clear red](https://www.elegoo.com/collections/resin/products/elegoo-standard-resin?variant=32365787807792).

 * Optimal:
     * access to a resin printer